zmcartor/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Wire-protocol-Extended-(Child-processes).rst

-Ethereum Child processes allow any node to connect to an existing node and share it's parent process to handle all network communication and data persisting.
-This will allow for multiple Ethereum light nodes on the same host with full access to the block chain through the parent process.
+Expanse Child processes allow any node to connect to an existing node and share it's parent process to handle all network communication and data persisting.
+This will allow for multiple Expanse light nodes on the same host with full access to the block chain through the parent process.